marcoz001/axi-uvm/README.md

  * - Supports 32-bit and 64-bit address widths
  * - Supports full and partial transfers.
  * - Supports aligned and unaligned transfers.
+ * - Fixed burst_type must be aligned.
+Unaligned Fixed transfers are not supported.
  * - Testbench side is event driven.
 No #'delays, no @clock, etc
  * - Emulator friendly (TB side is event driven. no @clock)
  * - Pipelined AXI driver